Unifying Emergent Hydrodynamics and Lindbladian Low Energy Spectra across Symmetries, Constraints, and Long-Range

 \section{Generalization}

 In the main body of the paper, we have discussed the Brownian dynamics essentially captured by \eqnref{Eq.fullEffHam} with $H=0$ and $L = e^{i\theta}L^\dagger$.
-However, our formalism is capable of describing random unitary evolution as well as more general Lindbladian evolution.
+In the following, we relax this condition and investigate how this gives rise to non-Hermitian effective Hamiltonian.